ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 2. Join the system to the domain, following the instructions linked in the resources section below.

 3. Once the system reboots, you should be able to log in using the user account you created in Task 2.

+{{% notice note %}}

+If you are working in Azure, you'll need to add a hosts file entry to the Windows 11 client that directs the domain name `ad.<your eID>.cis527.org` to the IP address of the Windows Server (usually of the form `10.0.0.X`).
+See this resource for details: https://www.ionos.com/digitalguide/server/configuration/hosts-file/

+{{% /notice %}}

 #### Resources